PMeinshausen/DCT_D3_Demo/README.md

 # DCT_D3_Demo
 D3 Demo for DCT 2015

 This README will contain a few cursory instructions.
 There are many great D3 intro tutorials floating around the web.
-I also highly recommend the book [http://shop.oreilly.com/product/0636920026938.do]("Interactive Data Visualization for the Web") by Scott Murray.
+I also highly recommend the book (http://shop.oreilly.com/product/0636920026938.do)["Interactive Data Visualization for the Web"] by Scott Murray.
 And of course, if you have any questions, please feel free to email me at paul.meinshausen@teradata.com

 ## Set up a Python web server